hmrc/performance-test-runner/README.md

 `parts` is the list of parts that combined create your journey

-`run-if` is a list of labels.
+`run-if` is an optional list of labels.
 Runs this journey only if a label from this list is passed in the `labels` parameter of application.conf

-`skip-if` is a list of labels.
+`skip-if` is an optional list of labels.
 Skips this journey if a label from this list is passed in the `labels` parameter of application.conf

 You can have as many journeys as you like in journeys.conf, the simulation will start and run them all together.